-4.11 Marine plans inform and guide decision makers on development in marine and coastal areas.
+4.11 Marine Plans inform and guide decision makers on development in marine and coastal areas.
 At its landward extent the Marine Plan boundaries extend up to the level of the mean high water spring tides mark (which includes the tidal extent of any rivers), and there will be an overlap with terrestrial plans which generally extend to the mean low water springs mark.
 The Draft South East Marine Plan was published for public consultation on 14th January 2020, at which point it became material for consideration.
+The timetable for the South East Marine Plan's preparation would mean this is adopted in 2021.
 The South East Marine Plan covers the area from Landguard Point in Felixstowe to Samphire Hoe near Dover, including the tidal extent of any rivers within this area.